Comparison · April 2026

 When to choose Rills

-• You want AI agents that propose actions with confidence scoring, so you stay in control without living in a dashboard — and the system learns from your approvals over time
+- You want AI agents with confidence scoring that learns from your approvals over time

-• You need a purpose-built mobile approval queue to review and approve workflow actions from anywhere, with $0 cost while workflows are paused
+- You want a purpose-built mobile approval queue and $0 cost while workflows wait

-• You prefer predictable action credit pricing where human approvals and logic are free, rather than open-ended LLM API pass-through costs that scale unpredictably
+- You prefer predictable action credit pricing over open-ended LLM API pass-through costs

-• You need team-ready workflow automation with multi-tenancy, shared workflows, and role-based access — OpenClaw is designed as a single-user personal assistant
+- You need team-ready automation with multi-tenancy, shared workflows, and role-based access

 When to choose OpenClaw